pappgergo-publisher/azure-devops-extensions/flexible-approvals/README.md

 ## Suggestions and issues

-Should you have any feedback, improvement idea, suggestion regarding the extension, or want to report an issue please feel free to open a [Github issue](https://github.com/pappgergo-publisher/azure-devops-extensions/issues).
+Should you have any feedback, improvement idea, suggestion regarding the extension or want to report an issue, please feel free to open a [Github issue](https://github.com/pappgergo-publisher/azure-devops-extensions/issues).

 ## See also